Kama93/Orometric-Methods-for-Bounded-Metric-Data/README.md

-This Repository contains the code and data for the paper **Orometric Methods in Bounded Metric Data**.
+This repository contains the code and data for the paper **Orometric Methods in Bounded Metric Data**.

 # Data

-The data sets for Germany and France were extracted via the Wikidata Query Service on 07-08-19.
+The data sets for Germany and France were extracted via the Wikidata Query Service on 2019-11-04.
 The following queries were used to extract the municipalities and the university
 locations: